rouskinlab/seismic-rna/src/userdocs/manuals/logging.rst

  5       CRITICAL   Severe problem forcing the entire program to stop
 ======= ========== =====================================================

-Messages on standard output
+Logging messages on standard output
 ------------------------------------------------------------------------

-Format of messages on standard output
+Format of logged messages on standard output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each message on standard output consists of the message level, in all